 Heck yeah!
 Of course, you’d have to eat three of these muffins to get those two servings of fruit, so I wouldn’t recommend that (each muffin is about 175 calories).
 Nonetheless, one homemade banana muffin does count toward your daily fruit intake.
 The banana and its potassium and nutrients are still in there.

-If you find yourself with overripe bananas over the holidays, mix up a quick batch of these muffins.
+If you find yourself with overripe bananas, mix up a quick batch of these muffins.
 Start to finish they only take about 30 minutes (with one bowl, one fork, one spoon, and a 6-cup muffin tin).
 These are great for overnight guests too since you can quickly make them in the morning.
-Happy Holidays.

 Six Quick Banana Muffins